-- 6. Students who participated in math coopetition had to solve 2 problems, one in algebra and another in geometry.
+- 5. Students who participated in math coopetition had to solve 2 problems, one in algebra and another in geometry.
 Among 100 students 65 solved algebra problem, 45 solved geometry problem, 20 students solved both problems.
-How many students didn't solve any problem at all? - 7.
-On the diagrams of sets A, B, and C put 2 elements so that (just draw 2 points, or put any two letters). - a. each set contains 2 elements - b. set A contains 2 elements, set B contains also 2 elements, and set C contains 1 element. - c. set A contains 2 elements, sets B and C contain 1 element each - d. set A contains 2 elements, set B contains 1 element, and set C is an empty set - e. set A contains 2 elements, set B contains 2 elements, and set C is an empty set - f. each set contains 1 element - 8.
-240 students from New-York and Seattle attended a math camp.
+How many students didn't solve any problem at all? - 6.
+On the diagrams of sets A, B, and C put 2 elements so that (just draw 2 points, or put any two letters). - a. each set contains 2 elements - b. set A contains 2 elements, set B contains also 2 elements, and set C contains 1 element. - c. set A contains 2 elements, sets B and C contain 1 element each - d. set A contains 2 elements, set B contains 1 element, and set C is an empty set - e. set A contains 2 elements, set B contains 2 elements, and set C is an empty set - f. each set contains 1 element

+- 7. 240 students from New-York and Seattle attended a math camp.
 Of the total number of students, 125 were boys.
 65 boys were from New-York.
 There were 53 girls from Seattle.
-How many students came from New-York? - 9.
-In 2 boxes there are 160 notebooks altogether.
-In one box there are 20 more notebooks than in the other.
-How many notebooks are there in each box?
-Solve the problem using the schematic picture on the right. - 10.
+How many students came from New-York? - 8.
 Father is three times as old as his son.
-How old are they, if their combine age is 48? (draw the schematic picture similar to the picture in the previous problem). - 11.
+How old are they, if their combine age is 48? (draw the schematic picture similar to the picture in the previous problem). - 9.
 Viktor has 2 more sisters then brothers.
 How many boys and girls are there in the Victor's family, if they have 5 kids altogether?
-If they have 7 kids altogether? - 12.
-Place parentheses into the following expression so that the statement is true. - $15 35 + 5 \div 4 = 5$ а. - b.
-60 + 40 - 16:4 = 66 - $24:56 8 \cdot 4 = 1$ С. - $96 12 \cdot 6:3 = 8$ d. - $64:64 8 \cdot 4 = 2$ е. - 63:9+54=1f. - 75 15:5 + 10 = 22.g.
+If they have 7 kids altogether?

-13. Compute:
+10. Compute: